Building Equity to Achieve the City We Aspire to be

 This movement is being led by a coalition of Ottawa-based architecture, engineering, landscape architecture and construction firms who believe that better procurement practices will lead to a better city.
 Contact us below to get involved and find out more.

-Please fill out the form below and we will get back to you on how you can be a part of the conversation.
+Please fill out the form below and we will add you to our mailing list so you can be part of the conversation.

 PROCUREMENT NEWS